Resume Sample and Tips for Older Job Seekers

 Resume Tips for Older Job Seekers

 Drop Your Other Experience.
 You want to keep your resume experience relevant for the job you’re hoping to land, and unrelated experience is probably just not necessary.
-Leave all that experience off your resume or list it without dates in an “Other Experience” or “More Experience” category.
+Leave all that experience off your resume or list it without dates in a category labeled “Other Experience” or “More Experience.”

 Don't Include Dates.
 Don't include high school and college graduation dates or dates for any other courses you took, or professional development classes that were in the past.
 If you have a college degree, don't list your high school graduation date on your resume.